Debug database applications

 The following tips apply to database applications only (such as ODBC):

-Note: You can now set options to view most of the information described in this section using VuGen's user interface.
+Note: You can now use VuGen's user interface to set options for viewing most of the information described in this section.

 VuGen contains an inspector "engine."
 You can force VuGen recorder to create "inspector" output by editing <install_dir>\config\vugen.ini as follows:

 When this option is enabled, VuGen creates a file, vuser.asc in the Data folder at the end of the recording.
 Note that this option should be used for debugging purposes only.
 This output file can become very large (several MB) and have serious effects on machine performance and disk space.

 For cases like ODBC-based applications, it is possible to configure the ODBC Administrator (located in the Windows Control Panel) to provide a similar trace output.
 Open the ODBC options, and select `Trace ODBC calls' to ON.
 Similarly the ODBC Developer Kit provides a Spy utility for call tracing.

 To enable further debug information, add the following section to the <install_dir>\config\vugen.ini:

 The file (sqltrace.txt) includes useful internal information regarding the hooking calls made during recording.
 The trace_level is between 1 and 3, with 3 representing the most detailed debug level.
 You can set the trace level from the user interface.